Business Finance for SolicitorsSpeak to one of our experts020 4525 5312

 - Acquisitions, mergers, buy-ins/buyouts

-Getting cashflow running smoothly is a challenge for every business.
-In the legal profession, the problem may be particularly acute when you must wait for payments on major cases that can stretch on for months.
+Getting your cashflow running smoothly is a challenge for every business.
+In the legal profession, the problem may be particularly acute, as you must wait for payments on major cases that can stretch on for months.
+Uncertainty in cashflow is never a good thing, so finance can step in and plug the gap.

-Issues with aged debt and disbursements can mean a drain on your reserves, while simply providing operating funds during a long and complex case may cause issues.
+Issues with aged debt and disbursements can drain your reserves, while simply providing operating funds during a long and complex case may cause issues.
+At Rangewell, we can arrange for several funding options which can offer solutions to cash flow challenges both short and long-term.

 Revolving Credit Facilities

-Revolving Credit Facilities may be a versatile alternative.
+Revolving Credit Facilities can be a versatile alternative for modern solicitors.
 They provide a line of credit, with an agreed limit that you can call on when you need it.
 You only pay for the money you take out, so it can be a cost-effective way to raise funds if you need them.

 Find out more about Revolving Credit Facilities.